Department of Family and Community Medicine

 Welcome to our departmental website.
-Please browse our web pages and get to know our superb faculty, residents and staff.
-These are exciting times at the Texas Tech Health Sciences Center, Paul L. Foster School of Medicine, the only four year medical school on the US-Mexico border, the medical school received full accreditation from the LCME in February 2013 and the Texas Tech University Health Sciences Center at El Paso became an independent health sciences center in May 2013 incorporating the Gayle Greve Hunt School of Nursing and the Graduate School of Biomedical Sciences.
-The Institution is continuing to recruit high caliber medical educators, researchers and clinicians to meet the needs of our educational, research and clinical missions and to address the needs of our underserved, predominantly Hispanic border population.
+Please browse our web pages and get to know our superb faculty, residents, and staff.
+These are exciting times at the Texas Tech University Health Sciences Center El Paso Paul L. Foster School of Medicine, the only four year medical school on the U.S.-Mexico border.
+The medical school received full accreditation from the LCME in February 2013 and the Texas Tech University Health Sciences Center El Paso became an independent health sciences center in May 2013 incorporating the Gayle Greve Hunt School of Nursing and the Graduate School of Biomedical Sciences.
+The institution is continuing to recruit high caliber medical educators, researchers, and clinicians to meet the needs of our educational, research and clinical missions, and to address the needs of our underserved, predominantly Hispanic border population.

-In the Department of Family and Community Medicine, we are increasing the size of our faculty as we expand our clinical care operations, increasing our medical student teaching commitments and expanding our research collaborations.
-We have had a strong 8-8-8 fully accredited Family Medicine Residency Program in place for 40 years and also a superb ACGME accredited Sports Medicine fellowship in place since July 2011 with two fellows per year.
+In the department of family and community medicine, we are increasing the size of our faculty as we expand our clinical care operations, increasing our medical student teaching commitments and expanding our research collaborations.
+We have had a strong fully accredited family medicine residency program in place for 40 years and also a superb ACGME accredited sports medicine fellowship in place since July 2011 with two fellows per year.

-We have redesigned our main clinical site in northeast El Paso into a Patient-Centered Medical Home (PCMH) model.
-In March 2014, our Family Medicine Center received NCQA recognition as a PCMH.
+We have redesigned our main clinical site in northeast El Paso into a patient-centered medical home (PCMH) model.
+In March 2014, our family medicine center received NCQA recognition as a PCMH.
 This is also the site at which all our residents have their continuity practice.
-Also, we have recently opened a clinic to serve the employees of the University of Texas at El Paso, and we will also be expanding our presence to a new medical office building and new hospital currently being built in northwest El Paso and which is expected to be ready in 2016.
+Also, we have recently opened a clinic to serve the employees of the University of Texas at El Paso, and we will also be expanding our presence to a new medical office building and new hospital currently being built in northwest El Paso which is expected to be ready in 2016.